 Medical Care Plan (MCP) will provide coverage under the Medical Care Plan (MCP) to beneficiaries who temporarily leave Newfoundland and Labrador.
 Coverage under the Hospital Insurance Plan will also be provided, however, the Department of Health and Community Services can provide more information on the services insured outside Newfoundland and Labrador.
-Coverage under the Dental Health Plan is not available outside Newfoundland and Labrador.

 To ensure that coverage remains intact while outside Newfoundland and Labrador, an Out-of-Province Coverage Certificate should be obtained from Medical Care Plan (MCP).
 This provides a maximum of twelve months' out-of-province coverage to eligible beneficiaries, with the following qualifications: